 Here at PALCS, we strive to create a safe environment.
 Bullying is an extremely sensitive topic, but it is important that our entire community feels supported.
-Our Guidance Department has a fantastic team of people that help to create this safe and loving environment, such as Mrs. Shavaun McGinty, our Supervisor of Guidance.
+Our School Counseling Department has a fantastic team of people that help to create this safe and loving environment, such as Mrs. Shavaun McGinty, our Supervisor of School Counseling.

 Meet Mrs. McGinty